57Ark/Symbiosis-Bridge-Aggregator/README.md

 Currently, you can bridge the following token:

 - **XDAO**

-## Coming Soon

-Stay tuned for support for more tokens, including:

 - **SIS**

 Thank you for using Symbiosis Bridge Aggregator!
 If you have any questions or need assistance, feel free to reach out to us.